sot1986/nuxt-precognition/README.md

 This is a new version of [nuxt-laravel-precognition](https://www.npmjs.com/package/nuxt-laravel-precognition).
 It offers same features, but being not dependent on Laravel.

-Instead of supporting only _$fetch_ and _Laravel_, it works with simple promises, targetting any backend that implements the base Precognition protocol.
+Instead of supporting only _$fetch_ and _Laravel_, it works with simple promises, targeting any backend that implements the base Precognition protocol.
 These promises will receive the form `payload` and protocol `Headers`.

 #### Example
 ```ts